Aotearoa New Zealand's histories: Structure and format

-Although a separate document, Aotearoa New Zealand's histories is connected in the New Zealand Curriculum as part of the Social Sciences learning area, which is about "how societies work and how people can participate as critical, active, informed, and responsible citizens...[with]...contexts drawn from the past, present, and future and from places within and beyond New Zealand."
-The content of has three elements: To understand big ideas around New Zealand's history; to know the contexts from stories, events and people; and to do critical thinking about the past.
-The critical thinking was seen as allowing students to "consider and take actions based on valid information from various sources that have multiple perspectives."
+The content of Aotearoa New Zealand's histories has three elements: To understand big ideas around New Zealand's history; to know the contexts from stories, events and people; and to do critical thinking about the past.
+The critical thinking was seen as allowing students to "consider and take actions based on valid information from various sources that have multiple perspectives".
 The three elements of 'understand', 'know' and 'do' are combined and show progress outcomes for students at different year levels.
 The 'understand' component centres around four big ideas: Māori history is the foundational and continuous history of Aotearoa New Zealand;